jamy54/Decaf20/README.md

 # Decaf20
-New language, similar syntax to C, but most simpler version of C
+New language, similar syntax but simpler version of C